-THIS AGREEMENT is entered into as of the, 1st day of October, 2016 by the U.S. GEOLOGICAL SURVEY, UNITED STATES DEPARTMENT OF THE INTERIOR, party of the first part, and the SOUTHERN NEVADA WATER AUTHORITY, party of the second part.
+THIS AGREEMENT is entered into as of the, 28th day of July, 2017 by the U.S. GEOLOGICAL SURVEY, UNITED STATES DEPARTMENT OF THE INTERIOR, party of the first part, and the Southern Nevada Water Authority, party of the second part.

-- The parties hereto agree that subject to availability of appropriations and in accordance with their respective authorities there shall be maintained in cooperation a Surface-water (SW) and water quality (QW) monitoring program as described in Enclosures 1-3 attached hereto herein called the program.
-The USGS legal authority is 43 USC 36C; 43 USC 50; and 43 USC 50b. - The following amounts shall be contributed to cover all of the cost of the necessary field and analytical work directly related to this program.
-2(b) includes In-Kind Services in the amount of \$0.00 - (a) by the party of the first part during the period to
+1. The parties hereto agree that subject to availability of appropriations and in accordance with their respective authorities there shall be maintained in cooperation with the Surface-water (SW) and water quality (QW) monitoring program herein called the program.
+The USGS legal authority is 43 USC 36C; 43 USC 50; and 43 USC 50b.

-Amount

-Date

-Date

-October 1, 2016

-September 30, 2017
+2. The following amounts shall be contributed to cover all of the cost of the necessary field and analytical work directly related to this program.
+2(b) includes In-Kind Services in the amount of \$0.00

-(b) by the party of the second part during the period

-Amount \$224.970.00 Date October 1, 2016 to
+(a) by the party of the first part during the he period Amount Date to Date \$116,030.00 October 1, 2017 September 30, 2018 (b) by the party of the second part durin g the period Amount Date to Date \$157,110.00 October 1, 2017 September 30, 2018

-Date

-September 30, 2017

-- (c) Contributions are provided by the party of the first part through other USGS regional or national programs, in the amount of: - Description of the USGS regional/national program: - (d) Additional or reduced amounts by each party during the above period or succeeding periods as may be determined by mutual agreement and set forth in an exchange of letters between the parties. - (e) The performance period may be changed by mutual agreement and set forth in an exchange of letters between the parties. - The costs of this program may be paid by either party in conformity with the laws and regulations respectively governing each party. - 4.
-The party of the first part, or its duly authorized representative(s) will conduct, supervise, and periodically review all field and analytical work to be completed pertaining to this program. - 5.
+Contributions are provided by the party of the first part through other USGS regional or national programs, in (c) the amount of: \$0.00

+Description of the USGS regional/national program:

+- (d) Additional or reduced amounts by each party during the above period or succeeding periods as may be determined by mutual agreement and set forth in an exchange of letters between the parties. - (e) The performance period may be changed by mutual agreement and set forth in an exchange of letters between the parties. - 3.
+The costs of this program may be paid by either party in conformity with the laws and regulations respectively governing each party. - The party of the first part, or its duly authorized representatives(s) will conduct, supervise, and periodically review 4. all field and analytical work to be completed pertaining to this program. - 5.
 The areas to be included in the program shall be determined by mutual agreement between the parties hereto or their authorized representatives.
-The methods employed in the field and office shall be those adopted by the party of the first part to insure the required standards of accuracy subject to modification by mutual agreement. - 6.
-During the course of this program, all field and analytical work of either party pertaining to this program shall be open to the inspection of the other party, and if the work is not being carried on in a mutually satisfactory manner, either party may terminate this agreement upon 60 days written notice to the other party.
+The methods employed in the field and office shall be those adopted by the party of the first part to insure the required standards of accuracy subject to modification by mutual agreement. - During the course of this program, all field and analytical work of either party pertaining to this program shall be 6. open to the inspection of the other party, and if the work is not being carried on in a mutually satisfactory manner, either party may terminate this agreement upon 60 days written notice to the other party.